Exploration, Excitement, Experiences . . .

 - A sampler of three more Adventure Dives of your choice

-The Fun Part: Your Choice
+Your Choice !

 One reason you’ll love the Advanced Open Water Diver course is that you and your instructor choose from 15 types of Adventure Dives to complete your course.
 You can try your hand at digital underwater photography, wreck diving, night diving, diving with underwater scooters, peak performance buoyancy and much more.
 Get credit!
 Each Adventure Dive in the PADI Advanced Open Water Diver course may credit toward the first dive of the corresponding PADI Specialty Diver course.